Arsh1708/ML_Project_Arsh/README.md

 test.csv and train.csv are the raw datasets given.

-sample_submission contains the SalePrice of the test data which was already given.
+sample_submission.csv contains the SalePrice of the test data which was already given.

-After running KNN(K Nearest Neighbours) a new file SalePrice_Output.csv is created which contains the predicted SalePrice.
+After running KNN(K Nearest Neighbours) a new file SalePrice_Output.xlsx is created which contains the predicted SalePrice.

 Clustering is performed on the training data which creates a csv file named cluster.csv.
 The last column of this csv file has cluster numbers against each row.